 Enjoy local tastes at the Guinness Supper Club.

 This annual event is only offered during the St. Patrick’s Festival.
 Learn about Guinness in a way that you can’t otherwise.
 Meet the chef who’s going to prepare tapas-style food.
 Check out Guinness’s video for more information.
+It’s an incredible experience that I wish I could have afforded as a college student.

 Enjoy the beer, but savor the food.